 Multichannel attribution is the set of rules that determines which of your marketing channels receive credit for the sales and revenue you bring in.
 In a multichannel world - where customers may interact with you on multiple platforms and see multiple campaigns before making a purchase - knowing what ultimately drove them to make a sale is key.
 Here’s a real-world example: Say you have a customer who visits your website through a Google Ads campaign, but then leaves and sees an ad on Facebook before coming back and making a purchase.
 How do you attribute that sale - to Google or Facebook?
 And what about when that customer comes back to make another purchase after receiving an email campaign?
 Where do you credit that - and future - purchases?
 Multichannel attribution helps you navigate that complicated web of information - for every customer and purchase - so you can better understand and evaluate your marketing channels.
 When it comes to multichannel attribution, you have a few options.
 We’ll go over the main ones below - including the ones Glew uses.

 First-order attribution - the default attribution model in Glew - assigns credit for a sale, and all future sales, to the channel that drove the customer’s first purchase.
 (This applies to web orders only for most ecommerce and analytics platforms.
-However, for Shopify users, Glew is able to default to Shopify’s order source for non-web orders like marketplaces, retail point of sale, ReCharge or draft orders.)
+However, for Shopify users, Glew is able to default to Shopify’s order source for non-web orders like marketplaces, retail point of sale, ReCcharge or draft orders.)
 EXAMPLE: A customer visits a website via Google Ads, then sees an ad on Facebook before making a purchase.
 Under first-order attribution, Facebook would get credit for that sale.
 If they come back a month later and make another purchase after clicking on an email campaign, that second purchase would still be attributed to Facebook, since Facebook drove their first purchase.

 Last-click attribution - also available in Glew - assigns credit for a sale to the channel of the customer’s last click prior to purchasing.
 (This applies to web orders only for most ecommerce and analytics platforms.
-However, for Shopify users, Glew is able to default to Shopify’s order source for non-web orders like marketplaces, retail point of sale, ReCharge or draft orders.)
+However, for Shopify users, Glew is able to default to Shopify’s order source for non-web orders like marketplaces, retail point of sale, Recharge or draft orders.)
 EXAMPLE: A customer visits a website via Google Ads, then sees an ad on Facebook before making a purchase.
 Under last-click attribution, Facebook would get credit for that sale.
 If they come back a month later and make another purchase after clicking on an email campaign, that second purchase would be attributed to email, since that was their last click prior to purchasing.

 Glew allows you to toggle between first-order and last-click attribution on certain tables throughout your order and channel reporting.
 That means you can choose the attribution model that works best for your business - just keep in mind that you’ll see performance metrics for your channels change when you switch attribution models.
 Here's where you can change your attribution model in Glew: